Best MFT Programs in Minnesota

 Can I Get an MFT Degree Online in Minnesota?

 For the last several years, online programs (including online MFT degree programs) have become increasingly popular across the country.
-Because MFT degree programs require a significant level of in-person clinicals, these programs are usually partially conducted online and partially conducted on campus.
-Some programs (though rare) may allow you to complete these clinical requirements in your own community at hospitals and community mental health organizations.
+Because MFT degree programs require a significant level of in-person clinicals, these programs usually include online coursework with in-person clinicals.

-Currently, there are no online MFT programs available in Minnesota, which means that you will likely need to look for these types of options or consider relocation if you want to take advantage of online learning.
-You will also need to understand the implications an out-of-state online MFT program will have on your licensure — you will need to choose a state that allows easy transfer of licensure to Minnesota if you plan on practicing in your home state.
+Currently, there are no online MFT programs available in Minnesota, which means that you will likely need to look for national online options.
+It’s important to remember that even if you complete an online MFT program based in another state, you will need to follow Minnesota’s licensure requirements in order to practice there.
 Here are a few online MFT degree programs based in states near Minnesota:

 Northwestern University: The Master of Science in Marriage and Family Therapy offered by Northwestern University based in Evanston, IL allows students to complete self-paced coursework online, attend live virtual classes, and fulfill their clinical requirements in a community near them.
 Students enrolled in Northwestern University’s program work with a placement specialist to find clinical arrangements that meet their location needs.